GreyPoupon24/Robot/README.md

 The robot has 2 modes based on different versions of the code

-The first version will drive around and if it detectes a perimteter(wire with 16khz sqare wave) it will back up and turn If it encounters a coin, it will pick it up with a magnetic arm and place it in a bucket.
+The first version will drive around and if it detects a perimeter(wire with 16khz square wave) it will back up and turn If it encounters a coin, it will pick it up with a magnetic arm and place it in a bucket.
 The robot also contains a load cell which it uses to classify coins based on mass and an LCD screen to display the coin type.